 - lots of vegetables, mainly those grown above ground, lots of dark green leaves

 - one portion of domestically grown fruit per day.

 If you’d like to read in more detail about how to eat a ketogenic diet then please download my book, The Dissident Diet.
 It contains everything you need to know to get started.
-Or book in for a Critical Wellness review and get a tailor-made diet and lifestyle plan that’s perfectly suited to your circumstances.
+Or book an appointment with me to get a tailor-made diet and lifestyle plan.

 * Cows’ milk has attracted a lot of interest in the cancer debate, especially in relation to breast cancer.
 One of the molecules in milk is called ‘insulin-like growth factor’ which is, of course, designed to accelerate growth in baby cows.
 It’s this element that makes some commentators suggest that milk may not be a good food for people with cancer.
 I tend to agree and minimise it where I can.
 Almond milk is a great alternative.

 If you suspect you have cancer, or you have had a diagnosis, it’s essential that you seek the advice of a qualified medical professional and keep in touch with your medical team at all times.